Strategy Summary

 The Professional Reputation Fix: What You Must Stop Doing Now

 Stop acting like your career is just a hobby.
-If your public profile says one thing and your resume says another, you don't look versatile—you look lost.
+If your public profile says one thing and your resume says another, you don't look versatile.
+You look lost.
 To fix your professional reputation, you need to quit these three things right away:

 You think showing you can do many things makes you more likely to get hired.
 You keep your LinkedIn general so you don't miss chances, while your resume tries to show five different career paths.
 You think you are being flexible; the market thinks you are just someone who can't take the lead.